 The content marketing world is ruled by a few key pillars that support any successful campaign.
-Stellar blog writing, an interactive presence on social media, and… winning presentations on SlideShare?
+Stellar blog writing from a blog writing company, an interactive presence on social media, and… winning presentations on SlideShare?
 While this last entry on the list might seem like it’s out of place, the truth of the matter is that SlideShare is most definitely a content marketing juggernaut that’s worth your brand’s attention.
 To ensure you don’t leave anything on the table when it comes to leveraging the power of this emerging platform, let’s spend a minute going over some of the key aspects of getting the most out of this supplementary tool.

 Investigating SlideShare’s Rise to Prominence

-So just want makes SlideShare so intriguing to the content marketing world?
+So just what makes SlideShare so intriguing to every blog writing company?
 According to research conducted by Entrepreneur magazine’s Leyl Black, this appeal all boils down to a strong blend of accessibility and quality.

 “SlideShare provides an easy way for startups to share their expertise with large target audiences across social platforms, and in a format that can be as easy to consume as an old-fashioned flipbook.” – Cathy Atkins, co-founder of Metis Communications.